Jair Jurrjens: Early life

-In 2002, Jurrjens' Curaçao Senior League team won the Senior League World Series in Bangor, Maine.
+In 2002, Jurrjens's Curaçao Senior League team won the Senior League World Series in Bangor, Maine.

-Jurrjens speaks English, Spanish, Dutch and Papiamentu.
+Jurrjens speaks English, Spanish, Dutch, and Papiamentu.

 Professional career

 Detroit Tigers

-Jurrjens was signed as an undrafted free agent by the Detroit Tigers in 2003.
-In seven games during his 2003 campaign with the GCL Tigers, Jurrjens accumulated a 2–1 record with 20 strikeouts and just three walks.
+Jurrjens was signed as an international free agent by the Detroit Tigers in 2003.
+In seven games during his 2003 campaign with the rookie-level Gulf Coast League Tigers, Jurrjens accumulated a 2–1 record with 20 strikeouts and just three walks.

-However, Jurrjens really broke out during his 2005 season with the West Michigan Whitecaps, the Tigers' single-A affiliate.
+However, Jurrjens really broke out during his 2005 season with the West Michigan Whitecaps, the Tigers' Single-A affiliate.
 In 26 games started, Jurrjens went 12–6 with 108 strikeouts and 36 walks.
-He was a mid-season Midwest League All Star with West Michigan.
+He was a mid-season Midwest League All Star.
 He continued to improve during the 2006 season, beginning with a 5–0, 2.08 ERA start with the Lakeland Tigers that resulted in him being named to the Florida State League mid-season All Star team.
 Jurrjens was promoted to the Erie SeaWolves, the Tigers' Double-A affiliate.
 In 12 games with the SeaWolves, Jurrjens went 4–3 with a 3.36 ERA.

-Jurrjens began the 2007 season pitching for the SeaWolves.
+Entering 2007, Jurrjens was the Tigers' fourth-best prospect, according to Baseball America.
+He began the season pitching for the SeaWolves.
 On August 6, he was named Pitcher of the Week.
-On August 15, the Tigers purchased Jurrjens' contract from the SeaWolves, adding him to their 40-man roster.
+On August 15, the Tigers purchased Jurrjens's contract from the SeaWolves, adding him to their 40-man roster.

 Jurrjens made his major league debut on August 15, 2007, as a starting pitcher against the Cleveland Indians, making him the first pitcher from Curaçao to reach the major leagues.
 In that game, he gave up four earned runs in seven innings, taking the loss.
-He recorded his first major league win in his next start, also against the Indians, allowing only one run on one hit in 6 2/3 innings pitched.
+He recorded his first major league win in his next start, also against Cleveland, allowing only one run on one hit in 6 2/3 innings pitched.